A volcanic island in the Atlantic, where roads twist between canyons, climb into the clouds, and descend again to the sea.

 Elevation gain: 550 m

-A short loop that captures the rhythm of the south of the island.
+A short loop that captures the rhythm of the island's south.
 From Maspalomas, the road leaves the dunes behind and gently heads inland.
-The slope gradually increases, enough to find a steady cadence, but gentle enough to let the views speak for themselves.
+The slope increases little by little, enough to find a steady cadence, but gentle enough to let the views speak for themselves.

 The landscape is dry and open.
 Low vegetation.
 Warm light.
 Quiet roads winding through valleys shaped by wind and time.
-Ayagüeres appears halfway, a point of calm before the route flows back toward the coast.
+Ayagüeres appears halfway, a point of calm before the route flows again towards the coast.

-A simple ride.
-A perfect loop to warm up and understand the terrain.
-A way to gradually ease into the days ahead.
+An easy outing.
+A perfect loop for warming up and understanding the terrain.
+A way to slowly ease into the days ahead.

 Route 2: Soria – Pico de las Nieves – San Bartolomé